Do Maine Coons have sensitive stomachs? Yes, they do suffer from stomach sensitivity and there is no definite answer to why the issue exists.

 4. High-Protein Cat Food

-For those cats who have trouble keeping weight on due to vomiting can do well with high-protein cat foods.
+Those cats who have trouble keeping weight due to vomiting can do well with high-protein cat foods.
 These foods improve the development of lean muscle mass in cats.